Understanding Users' Interaction with Login Notifications: Results

-We observed a lower comprehension (compared to the first study) of what might have caused the notification, especially in the malicious group.
-One explanation might be the temporal connection between logging in and receiving the notification.
-From \ref{app:part2:q6}, we know that about two-thirds read it immediately, most of the others within few hours.
-Hence, participants in the legit treatment had indeed a connection, and their understanding was substantially better.
-Similarly, we did not observe differences between treatments in the self-report study, where both had identical circumstances.
-This influence of contextual factors was already observed by prior work on warning design~\cite{reeder-18-warning-reaction, gorski-20-pd-for-crypto-apis} and could be achieved by including a \emph{Why Notification} section.
-Some websites already do (see Section~\ref{sec:background}), and we will elaborate on this in the discussion.

-\textbf{Reaction General} Out of the total 229 participants, 48 participants, 23 in the legit and 25 in the malicious treatment, \legendboxBlack{dont_remember}{F}~cannot remember the notification.
-Still, 26 of them triggered the tracking pixel, so they must have at least opened the notification.
-Among the large majority of participants who saw the login notification (181; 79\%), it was very rare that they completely ignored its content.
-In response to \ref{app:part2:q1}, just 6\% said that they only read the subject.
+\textbf{Reaction General} Out of the total 229 participants, 48 participants, 23 in the legitimate and 25 in the malicious treatment, \legendboxBlack{dont_remember}{F}~cannot remember the notification.
+Still, for 26 of them, we received a read receipt, so they must have at least opened the notification.
+Among the large majority of participants who saw the notification (181; 79\%), it was very rare that they completely ignored its content.
+In response to \aptLtoX[graphic=no, type=html]{\textbf{MQ1}}{\ref{app:part2:q1}}, just 6\% said that they only read the subject.
 About 90\% read the notification completely or at least skimmed the body.